 The left and right images now need to be aligned like any stereo pair:

 Put on the 3D glasses and move the top layer horizontally until things begin to overlap - this will affect the point of convergence.
 If at all possible you should have objects that both project toward the viewer and recede into the background to maximize the depth effect.
-Play with different points of convergence until you find a position that balances the foreground and background depth in a way that is pleasing to you, aiming to have roughly 2x more background parallax than foreground.
+Play with different points of convergence until you find a position that balances the foreground and background depth in a way that is pleasing to you, aiming to have roughly the same amount of parallax in the foreground and background.
 Unlike traditional stereo imagery that appears sharp from front to back lenticular prints have a depth of field softening on extreme foreground and background areas.
 The point of convergence will always be the area of greatest clarity in the print.

 Measuring Scene Parallax

 1. Once you have determined a reasonable point of convergence (details on the fawns face make a balanced point of convergence in the sample) it is time to see how much total parallax the scene has.
 Select frames 1 and 36 and align these images at the point of convergence chosen in the previous step.
 You will not be able to do this wearing glasses, the images are too far apart, so simply make the top layer 50% opaque so you can see the layer below.

 2. Crop the image to its final proportions and make it the size you intend to print.
 You can leave Resample unchecked – there is no need to change the actual pixel values, just the values in inches or cm.
 This important step must be done before proceeding, knowing your final print size is critical for creating an optimal effect.

 3. Take some measurements.
 In the closest foreground and farthest background areas find an element in each that is prominent, something easily seen in both the right and left layers.
 In the sample photos the eyes on the front and rear ghost make good objects to measure.
 To Measure: